Analysis: As Facebook grows up, grand ambitions get reality check

 "The reason why we didn't build it on Facebook is that you're not on Facebook to go shopping," Caplan said of his service.

-Similarly, job-seeking and other forms of professional networking are largely dominated by LinkedIn.
+Similarly, job-seeking and other forms of professional networking are largely dominated by LinkedIn LNKD.N.
 Twitter has thrived as a more popular way to get up-to-the-second breaking news and updates from favorite celebrities and other public figures.
-Google continues to own the critical Internet search business.
+Google (GOOG.O) continues to own the critical Internet search business.

 Net Jacobsson, a former Facebook executive, says a narrower scope and ambition for the company is not necessarily bad.